AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/storage_slots.md

 And `to` is the actor who receives the note, `amount` of the note and `randomness` is the randomness used to make the note hiding.
 Without the `randomness` the note could could just as well be plaintext (computational cost of a preimage attack would be trivial in such a case).

 :::info
-Beware that this hash computation is what the aztec.nr libraries is doing, and not strict requirements by the network (only the kernel computation is).
+Beware that this hash computation is what the aztec.nr library is doing, and not strictly required by the network (only the kernel computation is).
 :::

 With this note structure, the contract can require that only notes sitting at specific storage slots can be used by specific operations, e.g., if transferring funds from `from` to `to`, the notes to destroy should be linked to `H(map_slot, from)` and the new notes (except the change-note) should be linked to `H(map_slot, to)`.

-That way, we can have logical storage slots, without them really exiting.
-This means that knowing the storage slot for a note is not enough to actually figure out what is in there (which it is in public).
+That way, we can have logical storage slots, without them really existing.
+This means that knowing the storage slot for a note is not enough to actually figure out what is in there (whereas it would be for looking up public state).